 With Segura, you can clearly demonstrate:

-Like your future depends on it - because it does.
+Protect your sustainability budget like your future depends on it — because it does.

 Both Pentland Brands and TFG London echoed this approach, noting that using Segura’s software over has helped them build stronger business cases and gain greater visibility into their supply chains.
 The hour-long discussion with Kaiesha Gibson, Francesca Mangano, and Barbara Horspool offered valuable insights into how brands are engaging leadership on sustainability — and a consistent theme emerged: data is the key to making the argument land.